Feds say 3 hacked law firms' networks, made insider trades

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

+“This case of cyber meets securities fraud should serve as a wake-up call for law firms around the world: You are and will be targets of cyber hacking, because you have information available to would-be criminals,” Bharara said in a statement.

+FBI Assistant Director William F. Sweeney Jr. said the bureau “works around the clock to keep these types of alleged securities fraudsters and cyber criminals from trading on stolen information.”

-Information about defense attorneys for the three wasn’t immediately available.
+Information about defense attorneys for the defendants wasn’t immediately available.

+The defendants profited from deals including the acquisition of e-commerce company Borderfree by Pitney Bowes Inc. and Intel Corp.’s acquisition of circuit manufacturer Altera Corp., according to the indictment.
+Both were completed in 2015.

+Prosecutors say Hong and Hung used insider information to buy 113,000 shares of Borderfree in the week before the Pitney Bowes-Borderfree transaction was made public on May 6, 2015.

-The targeted law firms aren’t named in the indictment.
+The law firms that worked on the deals and allegedly targeted aren’t named in the indictment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.